-Theres’s plenty having to do with cars that changes year by year, from body styles and paint options to the cost of gas and vehicle maintenance, but one thing that has changed the most over decades is the average car price.
+There are plenty of things that change year by year —from body styles and paint options to the cost of gas and vehicle maintenance —but one thing that has changed the most over the decades is the average car price.
 Cheapism pulled together a list of top-selling cars every year from 1940 through today, using data from J.D.
-Power’s NADA Guides to record the price they were sold at the year they made their debut, also showing the price in 2022 dollars.
+Power’s NADA Guides to record the price they were sold at the year they made their debut, also showing the price in 2025 dollars.

 1940